-Studio 3T’s Import Wizard lets you import JSON, CSV, BSON/mongodump, SQL, and another collection to MongoDB.
+With Studio 3T’s Import Wizard, you can import CSV, JSON, BSON/mongodump, SQL, and another collection to MongoDB.

-Download Studio 3T here to access Import Wizard and skip ahead to your format:
+Download Studio 3T and skip ahead to the relevant section:

 - Import CSV to MongoDB